Daycare license requirements guide from A to Z

 How many children can one adult care for at a time?

-Childcare.gov provides information about best practices in center and class size by age.
-State requirements vary, but in general, different age groups require different ratios of teacher and aide to children.
+State requirements vary, but different age groups generally require different ratios of teachers and aides to children.
 The following guidelines cover best practices:

-• Infants (zero to 12 months): One trained adult for three to four infants
+• Infants (zero to 12 months): One trained adult for three infants

-• Older toddler (two to three years): One trained adult for four to six older toddlers
+• Toddlers (13–35 months): One trained adult for four toddlers

-• School-aged (five and up): One trained adult to no more than 10 to 12 school-aged children
+• School-aged (six to eight years old): One trained adult for 10 school-aged children

-Some centers do not accept children younger than three years because of the special requirements of diapering and feeding very young children.
-Educational programs like Montessori or private schools may start children when they are potty-trained and can safely drink liquids without choking if they are younger than three.
+Some centers do not accept children younger than three years because of the requirements for diapering and feeding young children.
+Other educational programs like Montessori or private schools may care for children when they are potty-trained and can safely drink liquids without choking if they are younger than three.

 Which health and safety training is required?

-Basic federal health and safety requirements cover all states.
-According to Childcare.gov, all adults who are taking care of children at a daycare center need to have training in:
+While each state has its own standards and regulations for health and safety, basic federal requirements cover all states.
+According to Childcare.gov, all adults caring for children in licensed facilities need to have training in:

-• Safe sleeping practices and prevention of sudden infant death syndrome (SIDS)
+3. Safe sleep practices and prevention of sudden infant death syndrome

 What insurance is required for daycare businesses?

-NEXT offers easy and affordable coverage for daycare operators
+NEXT offers easy and affordable coverage for daycare providers

 Our daycare insurance policies and costs are customizable, allowing your coverage to grow with your business.

 You can handle all your insurance needs, from getting a quote to filing claims, entirely online.
-Most transactions take less than 10 minutes.
-You can access your certificate of insurance online, anytime.
+You can access your certificate of insurance online anytime.

 Get your free instant quote today.